The blackbird watches me

 The humour of the gesture breaks through my shock.

-I saw the boys who were following me laughing at the situation.
+I see the boys who are following me laughing at the situation.

 I rush to find my father, who is impatiently waiting for me at the entrance.